 NOTE: The prerequisite to take SOC295H is completion of SOC100H1.
+Students lacking this will be excluded.

 To study without reflection is a waste of time; reflection without study is dangerous.
 Confucius (c.500 BCE)

 Other things may be seized by might, or purchased with money, but knowledge is to be gained only by study...